 If you have an older child who'll be leaving home in a few years, look for lovely illustrated versions of her favorite childhood books.
 Then, you can give the collection as a shower gift someday when she's expecting a child of her own.

 04 of 06

-If someone close on your Christmas list (that includes you) is a jewelry lover, starting a vintage jewelry collection for her makes perfect sense.
-And, you'll always know just the right holiday gift to give her.
+If someone close on your Christmas list (that includes you) is a jewelry lover, starting a vintage jewelry collection for them makes perfect sense.
+And, you'll always know just the right holiday gift to give them.